benlawson/MusicLingo/README.md

 + Length will return a number that represents the number of words in the lyrics.
 + Interval will return the lyrics between the two number inverals
 + Mode returns the most common word in the lyrics
++ Mode (N), returns the most common N words in lyrics
 + Sentiment uses IBM BlueMix Personality Insights to determine personality keywords to describe the lyrics
 + Styles will return the style of music the term has
 + Element will return a boolean if the word is in the lyrics